October 23, 2020

 please click: HERE

-PARISH DIRECTORY Dana, our parish administrator, has created a new Parish Directory with the most updated contact information we have for all of you.
+PARISH DIRECTORY A Parish Directory with the most updated contact information we have for all of you is available.
 If you would like a digital copy of the directory, please email the church office.

 AA GROUP MEETINGS St. Nick's does have regular AA meetings but due to the Corona Virus restrictions they are currently on hold until further notice.